DevHov/Groundwater-Logger-Reading-and-Processing/README.md

 # Groundwater-Processing

-This code is still in very early development before version alpha.
+This code is still in very early development.